Ballylenon

 Ballylenon is a radio situation comedy set in a small village in County Donegal in Ireland in the 1950s.
 The six series totalling 30 half-hour episodes were originally broadcast on BBC Radio 4 from 1994 until 1999.
 The series was written by Christopher Fitz-Simon, and it starred T P McKenna, Stella McCusker and Margaret D'Arcy.
 A seventh and eighth series were broadcast in 2009 and 2010.
 Music arranged and performed by Stephanie Hughes (Michael Harrison in Series 7 and 8).

+The Daily Telegraph's radio columnist Gillian Reynolds cheered at the show's 1995 return, calling it "neat, witty, and perfect", and called the 1999 season "the perfect haven just now from all the mud, blood and studs everywhere else."
+In The Guardian, Elisabeth Mahoney found the writing in the show's 2009 season to be "a delicious mix of gentle and sharp, vividly bringing to life the rhythms of speech and social interaction in this Irish village setting".

+In 2020, BBC Audio made the complete show, all eight series, available as an audiobook.